Archives Home

 Creator: Museum of Modern Art (New York, N.Y.).
 Department of Theatre Arts

-Title: Dance Archives
+Title: Dance Archives Records

-Inclusive Dates: 1940-1949
+Inclusive Dates: 1934-1949

-Quantity: 1.5 linear feet
+Quantity: 4.8 linear feet

 Arrangement

-The Papers are organized into three Series:
+The Records are organized into six series:

-Series I. Department Records, arranged alphabetically
+Series I: Department Records, arranged alphabetically

-Series II.
-Exhibitions, arranged chronologically
+Series II: Exhibitions, arranged chronologically

-Series III.
-Dance Index Publication
+Series III: Dance Index Publication

 Historical Note